Preetraj2002/Spotify_Playlist_Creator/README.md

 # Objective

-The scripts uses `BeautifulSoup` to scrap out the top 100 songs on the Billboard on a specified data which is then stored in list.
+The scripts uses `BeautifulSoup` to scrap out the top 100 songs on the Billboard on a specified date which is then stored in list.

 ```
 Which year do you want to Travel to?
 Type the date in this format YYYY-MM-DD: 2015-12-09